Calgary Addictions Counselling

 Tolerance is not limited to substance use.
 For example, people who struggle with gambling may wager larger and larger amounts to get the same effect.
 The same thing can happen with shopping, riskier sex and food.

-• Withdrawal Symptoms (for substances): When you stop or reduce using a substance, you can experience uncomfortable physical or psychological symptoms (like nausea, tremors, anxiety, sweating, irritability).
+Withdrawal Symptoms: When you stop or reduce using a substance, you can experience uncomfortable physical or psychological symptoms (like nausea, tremors, anxiety, sweating, irritability).
 You might continue using just to avoid these unpleasant feelings.

 Again, withdrawal is not limited to substances and individuals who experience behavioural addictions may experience a psychological withdrawal when they stop the behaviour.